 While Square Enix is publishing Nier Replicant, it isn't developing the remake internally.
 In fact, it's being handed to a brand new development team.
 Nier's original developer Cavia shut down and PlatinumGames is busy with other titles like Project G.G. and The Wonderful 101 Remastered.

 Instead, Nier Replicant is being developed by Toylogic, a studio is best known for its work on Happy Wars and the critically panned Contra: Rogue Corps.
-If the developer's track record has you a bit worried, try to take solace in the fact that some of the franchise's creators are involved in the development of this remake.
+If the developer's track record has you a bit worried, try to take solace in the fact that what we've seen of the game so far looks good and some of the franchise's creators are involved in the development of this remake.
 Director Yoko Taro, Producer Yosuke Saito, and Composer Keiichi Okabe are all attached to Nier Replicant.

 What will Nier Replicant change?